Keith Willmott: Early life and education

-Details about Willmott's early life and education are not widely documented, but his professional career has been marked by significant contributions to the field of entomology, particularly in the study of Neotropical butterflies.
+Willmott grew up in the United Kingdom.
+At the age of 16, he travelled to Venezuela with his school friend and classmate Jason Hall, where the pair explored rainforests and studied butterflies attracted to bait traps.
+After Hall moved to Florida to pursue a doctorate under Thomas Emmel, Willmott followed, beginning his doctoral degree in entomology at the University of Florida in 1994.
+He holds a Bachelor of Science from the University of Cambridge and a Doctor of Philosophy from the University of Florida.

 Research and contributions

 Butterfly diversity and systematics

 Willmott's primary research focuses on the diversity, distribution, and natural history of butterflies in Ecuador and the Andean region.
-Collaborating with entomologist Jason Hall and others, he has significantly advanced the systematic classification of butterflies.
-He and his colleagues have contributed approximately 15,000 specimens representing 2,000 species to the Instituto Nacional de Biodiversidad, Ecuador, the Florida Museum of Natural History and other research institutions.
+Collaborating with entomologist Jason Hall and others, he has contributed to the systematic classification of butterflies.
+He and his colleagues have contributed approximately 15,000 specimens representing 2,000 species to the Florida Museum of Natural History and collaborating collections in the United States and Ecuador.
 These specimens have also been integral to molecular research.

 Willmott has described several new butterfly species and conducted groundbreaking studies on mimicry in clearwing butterflies.
 His collaborative work on mimicry demonstrated how ecological niches can converge due to mimicry benefits, challenging traditional views on competition-driven coexistence.

 Euptychiina butterflies

-Willmott's work with an international team of researchers on the butterfly subtribe Euptychiina, historically poorly studied, substantially revised the group's classification.
+Willmott's work with an international team of researchers on the butterfly subtribe Euptychiina, historically poorly studied, revised the group's classification.
 By analyzing over 60,000 specimens and employing DNA analysis, this team has identified more than 100 unnamed species, significantly enhancing the understanding of their diversity.